underpostnet/engine/src/client/public/nexodev/docs/references/Cron Jobs Management.md

 Meters the edge VPS against its Vultr plan quota and cuts its egress before an overage accrues.
 See [Edge Hub WireGuard and HAProxy](<./Edge Hub WireGuard and HAProxy.md>) for the topology it protects.

 Unlike `dns` and `backup`, this job **ignores the deploy-list**.
-The edge hub is one machine for the whole cluster — the same reason its WireGuard peer registry is cluster-wide rather than per-deploy — so the deploy-list is logged for attribution and nothing else.
+The edge hub is one machine for the whole cluster, so its WireGuard topology is cluster-wide rather than per-deploy; the deploy-list is logged for attribution and nothing else.
 All of its configuration is environment, not JSON.

 Each run: